sonic-net/SONiC/doc/aaa/TACACS+ Design.md

 ```
     Verify TACACS+ user can run command not in server side whitelist but have permission in local.
     Verify TACACS+ user can't run command in server side whitelist but not have permission in local.
+    Verify Local user can login, and run command with local permission.
 ```

 - config AAA authorization with local:
 ```
     Verify TACACS+ user can run command if have permission in local.
     Verify TACACS+ user can't run command if not have permission in local.
+    Verify Local user can login, and run command with local permission.
 ```

 - config AAA accounting with TACACS+ only: